-Consider what would happen if someone entered the following into the userInputTitle:
+Consider if someone entered into the userInputTitle:

 '''

-%' or Performance_rating__c<2 or name like '%
+'% OR Performance_rating__c < 2 OR Name LIKE '%'

 '''

-After concatenating the components together, the final query string would be:
+After concatenating the components together, the final query string is

 '''

-Select Name, Role_c, Title_c, Age_c from Personnel_c where Title_c like '%%' or Performance_rating_c<2 or name like '%%'
+SELECT Name, Role_c, Title_c, Age_c

+FROM Personnel_c

+WHERE Title_c LIKE '%%'

+OR Performance_rating_c < 2

+OR Name LIKE '%%'

 '''

 The %' finishes up the wildcard matching for $Title_c$ and ends the string.
-The rest of the user input gets appended into the query and adds a new field to filter on, the performance rating that is associated with the Personnel object we are querying.
+The user input appends to the query, adding a filter for the performance rating of the Personnel object.
 The attacker's string has now changed the way the query is behaving and gives them access to information that the developer didn't intend.

 SOQL injection can be seen as a bypass of CRUD and FLS checks.
-Since the only action that is supported is SELECT, the worst that can happen is that a user gets access to data that they shouldn't see.
-This is the same impact that you might see from not properly checking a user's access levels before returning data to them.
+Since the only action that is supported is SELECT, the worst that can happen is that a user gets access to data that they can't see.
+Similarly, not checking a user's access levels before returning data can have a significant impact.

-If you use dynamic database queries and do not strictly enforce a coding policy requiring only bind variables (also known as parameterized queries), your application may be vulnerable.

-What Do I Need To Be Secure?
+When you use dynamic queries without enforcing the use of bind variables, also known as parameterized queries, your application becomes vulnerable to security threats.
+To keep your data safe, it's important to always use parameterized queries when working with dynamic queries.

+How to Secure my SOQL Queries

-When designing SOQL queries, there are basically three places where you can customize the behavior of the query based on input from the user.
-The first is which fields are being selected from an object.
-The second is which object the query is running against.
-Finally, you may want to change the behavior of the WHERE clause to change which subset of objects get returned.
+When designing SOQL (Salesforce Object Query Language) queries, there are three main areas where you can customize the behavior of the query based on user input:

+- Select fields: Choose which fields to select from an object. - From object: Specify the object the query is running against. - Where clause: Modify the behavior of the WHERE clause to filter which subset of objects is returned.
-Securing The WHERE Clause

-While the WHERE clause case may seem to be the most complicated, it is actually the most straightforward to secure.
-If all you need is to customize the WHERE clause, you can use what is known as a parameterized query.
-This feature exists in most if not all query language frameworks, for now we'll just go over how to do this in Apex.

-Let's revisit the example from earlier, and see how it can be written securely.
+The where clause is the simplest to secure, and, to customize the WHERE clause, use a parameterized query.
+This feature exists in most query language frameworks.
+For now, let's look at how it works in Apex.
+Let's revisit the example from earlier, and see how it can be written securely

 '''

-!Schema.sObjectType.Personnel__c.fields.Age__c.isAcessible()){
+public List<Personnel__c> whereclause_records { get; set; }

+public String userInputTitle { get; set; }

+'''

+'''

+public PageReference whereclause search() {

+if (!Schema.sObjectType.Personnel c.fields.Name.isAccessible()

+!Schema.sObjectType.Personnel c.fields.Role c.isAccessible()

+\perp

+!Schema.sObjectType.Personnel c.fields.Title c.isAccessible() ||

+!Schema.sObjectType.Personnel c.fields.Age c.isAccessible())

+{

 return null;

 }

-if(userInputTitle != null && userInputTitle!=''){
+if (userInputTitle != null && userInputTitle != '') {

-String qtitle = '%' + userInputTitle + '%';
+String qTitle = '%' + userInputTitle + '%'; // Fixed variable

+name to match usage

-whereclause_records = [SELECT Name, Role__c, Title__c, Age__c
+whereclause records = [SELECT Name, Role c, Title c, Age c

-from Personnel__c
+FROM Personnel c

-WHERE Title__c like :qTitle];
+WHERE Title c LIKE :qTitle];

 }

+return null; // Consider returning a meaningful PageReference

+}

 '''

-It's as simple as that!
-Notice that we have less code than our manual example, too.
+You'll notice there's less code here than in our manual example.
 In Apex, writing a query inside braces will directly execute the query inside it without calling database.query().
-The variable prepended with a colon is known as a bind variable.
-This tells the database layer, in this case SOQL, to treat everything in that variable as data, no matter what characters are in it.
-This means that no matter what the user types in, they can't break out of the intended behavior of the query and manipulate the query.
+The variable prepended with a colon is a bind variable.
+The database layer, which in this case is SOQL, treats everything in that variable as data.
+This applies even if there are unusual characters in the variable.
+However, no matter what the user types in, they can't break out of the intended behavior of the query and manipulate the query.